Jayce0808/moodle_challenge/README.md

 # Future Improvements
 - Logging Errors
-- GUI for users to upload docs
+- GUI for users to upload csv
 - Only allow certain non-alphabet characters in names such as - and '
 - Implement automated testing